Fintech-Labs/CLiK-App/README.md

 A place to connect and share what you love.

-Meet people all around the world, connect with friends all over India and around the world, share what you're upto and see how friends and family are having their moments.
+Meet people all around the world, connect with friends all over India and around the world, share what you're upto and see how friends and family are having fun.
 Be a part of the newest community of India and explore different cultures from Kashmir to Kanyakumari right from your home!

 Show the world who you are. :earth_americas: